Pressurized water reactor: History

-Several hundred PWRs are used for marine propulsion in aircraft carriers, nuclear submarines and ice breakers.
-In the US, they were originally designed at the Oak Ridge National Laboratory for use as a nuclear submarine power plant with a fully operational submarine power plant located at the Idaho National Laboratory.
+Development of pressurised water reactors began in 1946 with the initiation of the US Naval Nuclear Propulsion Program at Oak Ridge National Laboratory to develop nuclear propulsion for submarines.
+The first fully operational submarine power plant was located at the Idaho National Laboratory.
 Follow-on work was conducted by Westinghouse Bettis Atomic Power Laboratory.
 The first purely commercial nuclear power plant at Shippingport Atomic Power Station was originally designed as a pressurized water reactor (although the first power plant connected to the grid was at Obninsk, USSR), on insistence from Admiral Hyman G. Rickover that a viable commercial plant would include none of the "crazy thermodynamic cycles that everyone else wants to build".

 The United States Army Nuclear Power Program operated pressurized water reactors from 1954 to 1974.
 Three Mile Island Nuclear Generating Station initially operated two pressurized water reactor plants, TMI-1 and TMI-2.
 The partial meltdown of TMI-2 in 1979 essentially ended the growth in new construction of nuclear power plants in the United States for two decades.
 Watts Bar unit 2 (a Westinghouse 4-loop PWR) came online in 2016, becoming the first new nuclear reactor in the United States since 1996.

 The pressurized water reactor has several new Generation III reactor evolutionary designs: the AP1000, VVER-1200, ACPR1000+, APR1400, Hualong One, IPWR-900 and EPR.
 The first AP1000 and EPR reactors were connected to the power grid in China in 2018.
 In 2020, NuScale Power became the first U.S. company to receive regulatory approval from the Nuclear Regulatory Commission for a small modular reactor with a modified PWR design.
 Also in 2020, the Energy Impact Center introduced the OPEN100 project, which published open-source blueprints for the construction of a 100 MWelectric nuclear power plant with a PWR design.